koenbok/Framer/readme.md

 <br /><br />

 ## Contribute
-- Download or clone the code
+- Download or fork the repository
-- Make sure you have node and npm >= 2 installed
+- Make sure you have the latest version of node and npm installed
 - Run `make dist` to build the latest version
 - Run `make` to rebuild the latest version on changes